 On December 26th.
 2017, 10 men from Pakistan, including four minors, walked from Serbia across the Hungarian border.
-They were caught by 7-8 Hungarian border-police officers (male, in uniforms) wearing masks, with two dogs and 4 police cars, in a forrest near the border near Horgoš, within Hungarian territory.
+They were caught by 7-8 police officers described as Hungarian border police (male, in uniforms) wearing masks, with two dogs and 4 police cars, in a forrest near the border near Horgoš, within Hungarian territory.

 The police officers wrote down their personal details, and the men expressed their intention to seek asylum.
 As a reply one officer shouted: “This is not Pakistan, this is Hungary, this is not your home!”
 They ordered the men to kneel down and then started to beat them for about half an hour in total.
 The officers beat them with hands and sticks, and kicked them with hardened shoes to all parts of their bodies.
 Two young officers beat the interviewee (a minor) severely.
 They kicked him with hardened shoes and hit him with stick on his back.
 The police officers further ordered their dogs to attack and scratch the men.